 Further research aims to determine how to suspend large quantities of muscle cells in a bioreactor, and to explore plant based alternatives for the culturing process.

-Marie will be presenting at the Cultured Beef Symposium in Maastricht on October 9-11!
+Marie presented at the Cultured Beef Symposium in Maastricht on October 9-11!

 Additionally, she is currently writing a literature review summarizing why turkey mysosatellite cells are such great cells to work with for large scale in vitro meat production.